 custom Shopify theme development can come in handy.

 Everything Shopify provides is mobile responsive, so you know you'll be able to reach your audience on any device.
 Furthermore, you have complete freedom to modify and reorganise until you discover a way to make your brand truly shine.
-Although Etsy's limited design options lessen your chances of making a mistake with your online presence, they don't allow you the creative freedom you'll need to make your site truly stand out.
-For those who wish to build a genuine brand image from the ground up, Shopify is significantly more adaptable.
-When comparing Shopify vs Etsy, Shopify is the clear winner in terms of design and customisability.
-It's simple to create and establish your own brand using Shopify.

 Shopify vs Etsy: Domains and URLs